Rangers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Rangers have posted a mark of 4-3.
+- In their last 10 games with an over/under, the Rangers and their opponents have combined to eclipse the total six times.

-- In their previous 10 matchups with a total posted by oddsmakers, the Rangers and their opponents are 5-5-0 when it comes to hitting the over.
+- The last 10 Rangers games have not had a spread posted by bookmakers.
+In three games in a row, Texas and its opponent have topped the over/under, with the average total set by bookmakers being 9.2 runs.

 Discover More About This Game